 What are composite resin fillings and restorations?

 Composite resin fillings are made of a type of plastic (an acrylic resin) reinforced with powdered glass filler.
-Composite resin is often placed in layers to build up the final restoration, then cured with an “ultra-violet light”.
+Composite resin is often placed in layers to build up the final restoration, then cured with ultra-violet light.

 We are excited to be able to restore decayed teeth to their optimal appearance and function with fillings, inlays, and onlays.
-At Ardent Care, we use dental fillings to help adult and pediatric patients preserve their healthy, beautiful teeth and avoid additional damage.
+At Ardent Care, we use dental fillings for patients of all ages.